 The bigger picture - cause for hope

 That initial loss, however, must not blind us to the simple fact that technological progress has, historically, raised productivity and wages to the benefit of the vast majority.
-Automation in general will lead to higher standards of living, higher standards of products, the development of more intelligent computers that can do jobs humans cannot, and the provision of consumer goods that many could not previously afford.
+Robotic in general lead to higher standards of living, higher standards of products, the development of more intelligent computers that can do jobs humans cannot, and the provision of consumer goods that many could not previously afford.
 It could begin to solve many of the world-wide issues mentioned above; for example, if a robot can clean the streets, drive the bus, and build motorways, then we don’t need to pay taxes for those things - or tax funds can be reapportioned to other areas in need of attention.
-Yes, the robot may put some workers out of a job one day, but it will not lead to a world of destitution and homelessness -- and can, with stewardship, lead not only to many new jobs, but to a greater quality of life.
+Yes, the robot may put some workers out of a job one day, but it won't lead to a world of destitution and homelessness -- and can, with stewardship, not only create many new jobs but also enhance the quality of life.

 The key to progress is reasonable governance that balances the protection of those most vulnerable, while incentivizing market productivity and shared human goals.
 Fear should not prevent advances that can bring enormous long-term benefits to all.
 We did not, thankfully, reject the combine harvester to keep the workforce in the fields.
-That turned out well for most of us; let’s hope the same will be said in a few centuries’ time.
+That turned out well for most of us; let's hope people say the same in a few centuries' time.

-For the latest updates on HUMAN Protocol, follow us on Twitter or join our Discord.
+For the latest updates follow us on Twitter or join our Discord.
 Alternatively, to enquire about integrations, usage, or to learn more about how HUMAN Protocol supports machine-learning technologies, get in contact with the HUMAN team.

 Legal Disclaimer